 - You want to identify the resources to be called upon if challenging issues arise in the relationship, for example, a referral to see a family therapist, or to attend mediation.

 - For peace of mind.

-The Collaborative Law Model may be the ideal forum to ensure the discussions are transparent, open and focused, thereby avoiding any feeling of mistrust.
+We prefer to facilitate post-relationship agreements using the collaborative law model if possible so there can be honest and open discussions, and likely agreements can be reality checked.
+The collaborative model can be an ideal forum to ensure the discussions are transparent, open and focused, thereby avoiding any feeling of mistrust.
 Our team of family specialists will advise you on the most appropriate route to negotiating a postnuptial agreement.